htmsk138/sheeteria/src/about.md

 ## Support Sheeteria

 I'm accepting donations at <a href="https://www.buymeacoffee.com/sheeteria" target="_blank" rel="noreferrer" data-label="buymeacoffee-about">Buy Me a Coffee page</a>.
-It doesn't require you to register to donate, and accepts donations from a dollar.
+It doesn't require you to register to donate, and accepts donations starting from a dollar.

 If you enjoy what I create, your $1 really helps and encourages me to keep it going.
 Thank you very much!